Indiana Mesothelioma Lawyer

 - Owens-Corning Fiberglass Corporation

-Asbestos laws and regulations in Indiana go through the Indiana Department of Environmental Management and the Indiana Environmental Health Department.
+In Indiana, asbestos laws and regulations are administered by the Indiana Department of Environmental Management and the Indiana Environmental Health Department.
 The laws include requirements for licensing and training of asbestos abatement professionals.

 The laws also include how asbestos waste is handled and disposed of in the appropriate facilities, and compliance when working on asbestos projects or demolition of older buildings.